ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

 moving funds from one stored key to another, and from a ledger to a stored key or the other way.

 :::
-Anyway, this tutorial focus on the most expected user case of transferring between ledger accounts.
+This tutorial focuses on transferring funds between ledger accounts.

 ## Prerequisites